Millionaire’s elaborate jail escape plan foiled, Florida sheriff says

 Manchec was arrested in 2014 on 49 child pornography charges.
 Flowers said he left the country to avoid prosecution after posting a nearly $500,000 bond, and moved to his medieval estate in southern France, the Chateau Pechrigal.

-France denied U.S. attempts to extradite him, but he was even but he was eventually arrested in the Dominican Republic in 2020, and returned to Florida, according to the sheriff.
+France denied U.S. attempts to extradite him, but he was eventually arrested in the Dominican Republic in 2020, and returned to Florida, according to the sheriff.

 Manchec requested permission to leave jail in January, saying he suffered from chronic medical conditions, and because he broke his hip and wrist late last year, the sheriff said.
 The request was denied.